Petrol and diesel rates in Bhubaneswar, check rates here

-Bhubaneswar: The petrol prices rises again in Bhubaneswar on Thursday.
-Petrol prices becomes more expensive by 10p/ litre in last 24 hours.
+Bhubaneswar: The rates of petrol hikes again in Bhubaneswar Today.
+Petrol becomes more expensive by 20p/ litre in last 24 hours.

 The ongoing Covid-19 situation in the country is one of the main reason for the hike in fuel prices throughout the country.